STAAR Test Prep Workshop

-You do not have to be the first one to submit your test.
 Resist the urge to finish when your friends complete the test.
 Keep reviewing your paper.
 Make sure you answered all the questions, and correct any obvious errors.
-Check that all the answer choices match the marked answers in the answer bubble sheet Don’t change your initial answer unless you have a good reason to do so; research indicates that 3 out of 4 times a first choice was probably correct.
+Check that all the answer choices match the marked answers in the answer bubble sheet.
+Don’t change your initial answer unless you have a good reason to do so; research indicates that 3 out of 4 times a first choice was probably correct.

 10. Critically analyze the questions and remember that you are looking for the best answer, not only a correct one.